wtsi-hgi/olly-maersk/README.md

 the task will be written within the container, but the mounting will ensure it is preserved on the host.

+## Zombified Tasks

+Workflow tasks are submitted to LSF as jobs, which can die due to events raised by the scheduler itself (e.g., `bkill`, reaching the runtime limit, etc.) If such a job fails ungracefully, then Cromwell is not able to identify that the encapsulated task has failed and will thus wait indefinitely, in vain, for it to be reanimated.

+To get around this problem, `zombie-killer.sh` will check the status of all currently running workflows' tasks, by querying the Cromwell API (i.e., this can only work when Cromwell is run in server-mode).
+If it finds any tasks which are associated with dead jobs, which haven't been gracefully closed off, it will forcibly mark them as completed (and failed).

+This script ought to be run periodically (e.g., an hourly `cron` job) to clean up failures:

+    ./zombie-killer.sh CROMWELL_WORKFLOW_API_URL

+Where `CROMWELL_WORKFLOW_API_URL` is the full URL to Cromwell's RESTful API workflow root (e.g., `http://cromwell:8000/api/workflows/v1`)

 ## To Do...

 - [ ] Better management around Cromwell's assumptions about Docker